ericsfeed/react-native-navi/README.md

 ## What is React Native Navi?

-This repository attempts to create a fairly robust example of app navigation.
-This is not yet complete but pushing it up as a starting point.
+This repository demonstrates a common navigation pattern for a mobile app

 This example includes
-* drawer navigation with icons at top level,
+* authentication page first
-* tab navigatation for the home page,
+* tab navigatation
-* stack navigation for a contact list,
+* stack navigation
-* an example of cross page navigation.
+* cross page navigation.
+* local authentication

 Please note,  this version of the repo is **not suitable** for use as a template.